 Nanny No No

-After Ben (Wes Brown - Christmas in Mississippi) had an affair his wife, Kara (Austin Highsmith - A Deadly Affair), is finding it difficult to trust him, especially as he is always working late.
+After Ben (Wes Brown - Christmas in Mississippi) had an affair his wife, Kara (Austin Highsmith - A Deadly Affair), has found it difficult to trust him, especially as he is always working late.
 But she does her best as six months ago they adopted 8 year old Riley (Lauren Gobuzzi) whose real mother, Vanessa (Erin Cahill - Sleigh Bells Ring), was an alcoholic.
-When their existing nanny, Mrs. Gregory (Sharon Garrison), has to move Kara finds herself struggling to find a replacement as the first is inexperienced and the second is trouble for Ben.
+When their existing nanny, Mrs. Gregory (Sharon Garrison), has to leave Kara finds herself struggling to find a replacement as the first is inexperienced and the second is trouble for Ben.
 What Ben and Kara don't know is that someone is not just watching their home but also sneaking around it.
 And then Riley disappears...

-Movies about troublesome nannies are quite frequent in the world of made for TV movies with some nannies who seduce husbands whilst other nannies abduct young children.
+Movies about troublesome nannies are quite frequent in the world of made for TV movies with some nannies who set out to seduce husbands whilst other nannies attempt to abduct young children.
 So how do you make another made for TV movie featuring a nanny more entertaining?
 Well in the case of "Missing Daughter", which is also known as "Nanny Seduction", it simply combines every nanny movie idea ever thought of in to one movie.
 So yes that means in "Missing Daughter" we have a nanny who tries to seduce a daddy but also a storyline which sees a child being abducted.

-What this all boils down to is that "Missing Child" is a TV movie which simply combines various ideas, mostly from the nanny movie genre.
+What this all boils down to is that "Missing Child" is a TV movie which simply combines various ideas, mostly from the naughty nanny movie genre.
 It doesn't make it less predictable but it does make it strangely entertaining even when much of it is kind of groan worthy.